pablosaa/pablosaa.github.io/about.md

 <a href="https://orcid.org/0000-0002-4596-946X" target="orcid.widget" rel="noopener noreferrer" style="vertical-align:top;"><img src="https://orcid.org/sites/default/files/images/orcid_16x16.png" style="width:1.4em;margin-right:.5em;" alt="ORCID iD icon">orcid.org/0000-0002-4596-946X</a>
 <p>
+Currently I have a PostDoc position at the <a href="https://meteo.physgeo.uni-leipzig.de" title="Leipzig Institute for Meteorology (LIM)">Leipzig Institute for Meteorology</a>, University of Leipzig, where I am researching the influence of Sea-ice leads on Arctic macro- and micro-physics of clouds.

-I'm a research scientist at the <a href="https://www.uib.no/gfi" title="Geofysisk Institutt (GFI)">Geophysical Institute</a>, <a href="https://uib.no" title="Universitetet i Bergen (UiB)">University of Bergen</a> where I am working for the Off-shore Boundary Layer Observatory <a href="https://oblo.w.uib.no/" title="Off-shore Boundary Layer Observatory">(OBLO)</a> to improve inversion techniques applied to remote sensing measurements of the Atmospheric Marine Boundary Layer.
+From 2018 to 2020 I've worked as a Researcher at the <a href="https://www.uib.no/gfi" title="Geofysisk Institutt (GFI)">Geophysical Institute</a>, <a href="https://uib.no" title="Universitetet i Bergen (UiB)">University of Bergen</a> where I was part of the Off-shore Boundary Layer Observatory <a href="https://oblo.w.uib.no/" title="Off-shore Boundary Layer Observatory">(OBLO)</a> to improve inversion techniques applied to remote sensing measurements of the Atmospheric Marine Boundary Layer.
 </p>
 <p>
 Until March 2018 I've been working at the <a title="Alma Mater" href="https://uni-bonn.de">University of Bonn</a>